nahid/talk/README.md

 [![Build Status](https://travis-ci.org/nahid/talk.svg?branch=master)](https://travis-ci.org/nahid/talk)
 [![MadeWithLaravel.com shield](https://madewithlaravel.com/storage/repo-shields/275-shield.svg)](https://madewithlaravel.com/p/talk/shield-link)

-Talk is a Laravel based user conversation (chatting) system with realtime messaging.
+Talk is a user conversation (chatting) system with realtime messaging for Laravel.
 You can easily integrate this package with any Laravel based project.
 It helps you to develop a messaging system in just few minutes.
 Here is a project screenshot that was developed by Talk.

 Talk v2.1.0 supports realtime messaging.
 Learn more about [Talk Live Messaging](https://github.com/nahid/talk#realtime-messaging)